pretix/pretix-docs/docs/guides/integrations/hubspot.md

 If you set "Mode" to `Fill if empty`, then the plugin will only fill empty fields.
 This can complete an entry with missing information, but it may sometimes complete it with mismatching information.
+The difference between `Fill if new` and `Fill if empty` is that `Fill if new` only writes completely new entries whose unique identifier does not yet exist in the HubSpot database.
+`Fill if empty` also adds information to already existing entries.

 If you set it to `Add to list`, then the plugin will add the content from pretix as an item in a list-type HubSpot field.
 This is suitable for HubSpot variables that allow multiple entries, such as "Multiple checkboxes", "Radio select", and "Dropdown select".